DataDog/dd-trace-java/README.md

         Span span = tracer.buildSpan("operation-name").startActive();
         new io.opentracing.tag.StringTag("service-name").set(span, "new-service-name");

-        //Do some thing here ...
+        // The code you're tracing
         Thread.sleep(1000);

-        // Close the span, the trace will automatically reported to the writer configured span.finish();
+        // If you don't call finish(), the span data will NOT make it to Datadog! span.finish();
     }
 }